-The M118 handwheel superimpositioning function can only be used at a standstill when combined with the function.
+The M118 handwheel superimpositioning function can only be used at a standstill when combined with the Dynamic Collision Monitoring (DCM) function.

-In order to use M118 without restrictions, either deselect the function using the soft key in the menu or activate a kinematic model without collision objects (CMOs).
+In order to use M118 without restrictions, either deselect the Dynamic Collision Monitoring (DCM) function using the soft key from the menu or activate a kinematics model without collision objects (CMOs).

-■ M118 cannot be used with clamped axes.
+M118 cannot be used with clamped axes.
 If you want to use M118 with axes that are clamped then you must unclamp them first.